 Finding out about others experiences of return can be useful.
 Read these 10 tips from 400 recently returned Irish emigrants based on our ‘Home for Good?’ report.

 For first-person stories and a detailed guide returning to Ireland see the Irish Times Abroad.
 You can also check out Ireland Move Club, a forum on returning to Ireland.
-You might want to join a Facebook community such as Irish Expats Returning to Ireland and/or the Irish Women Living Abroad or Returning to Ireland. and Irish Women Abroad – Relocating in 2022.
+You might want to join a Facebook community such as Irish Expats Returning to Ireland, Irish Women Living Abroad or Returning to Ireland. and Irish Women Abroad – Relocating in 2022.

 More information on returning to Ireland can also be found at: